Energy-dependent flavour ratios in neutrino telescopes from charm: Summary and conclusions

 The many successes of IceCube since starting taking data in 2010 as an 86-string, 1 km$^3$ neutrino observatory have opened up an exciting window into the study of highly energetic astrophysical sources where high energy neutrinos originate and the propagation of these elusive particles.
 Understanding the flavour composition of the incoming neutrino flux is a key component towards understanding the nature of its source, complementary to and as important as understanding the overall spectral shape and magnitude thereof.

 While the question of flavour fractions arriving at Earth has been discussed in the literature, such discussions have typically assumed starting flavour ratios of $\frac{1}{3}:\frac{2}{3}:0$ from the decay of light mesons, or 1:0:0 from neutron decay, or 0:1:0 from muon damped sources.
 In this work, we have focused on charmed meson decay initiated neutrino fluxes that lead to a $\frac{1}{2}:\frac{1}{2}:0$ distribution of flavours at source.
 Using current best-fits for neutrino mixing parameters, we have shown that standard flavour mixing reduces this to $0.39:0.31:0.30$ by the time the flux reaches Earth, as opposed to approximately $\frac{1}{3}:\frac{1}{3}:\frac{1}{3}$ at Earth for a $\frac{1}{3}:\frac{2}{3}:0$ initial flavour composition.
-Using this result and uncertainties associated with neutrino flavour mixing parameters, we have added a new patch to the flavour triangle typically shown in the literature, see Fig.~\ref{fig:flavtriangle}.
+Using this result and uncertainties associated with neutrino flavour mixing parameters, we have updated the corresponding patch in the flavour triangle, see Fig.~\ref{fig:flavtriangle}.

-Additionally, we have discussed the implications for IceCube should the dominant neutrino flux differ in its flavour composition at lower (TeV) energies vis-à-vis at higher (PeV) energies.
+We have discussed the implications for IceCube should the dominant neutrino flux differ in its flavour composition at lower (TeV) energies vis-à-vis at higher (PeV) energies.
 Within the realm of standard model physics, this could happen if neutrino production at source is predominantly from light meson decays at one edge of the spectrum, but from charmed and heavier mesons at the other.
 This would be the case for neutrino fluxes originating from slow-jet sources and magnetar-driven supernovae, for instance.
 For the former, we have shown that for very representative assumptions of source parameters, the transition in flavour composition may happen within the TeV-PeV energy range to which current IceCube data is sensitive.
 For the latter, a similar transition is expected at significantly higher energies (between $10^9$--$10^{11}$ GeV), with low event statistics at these energies making the transition significantly more challenging to detect.
-Radio detection of neutrinos \cite{Ackermann:2022rqc} in this ultra-high energy range might be able contribute to flavour studies \cite{Glaser:2021hfi}.
+Radio detection of neutrinos~\cite{Ackermann:2022rqc} in this ultra-high energy range might be able contribute to flavour studies~\cite{Glaser:2021hfi}.